When potential visitors to New Zealand dream of our beautiful land, it is generally images of the South Island that will come to mind.

 Whale watching isn’t cheap, but if you have the chance, it’s a must!

 The view of Kaikoura was stunning from the sea in itself but we were really lucky that day as we were not only greeted by three sperm whales, but also dusky dolphins.
 Besides them, we saw albatrosses, flying fish and the most incredible fur seal colony sunbathing on the rocks.
+Those encounters are one of the best things to do in Kaikoura.

 Seeing those beautiful creatures was an unforgettable moment and something every visitor to New Zealand should have the chance to do!